ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 ```

 #### Copy files
-To copy a file from one location to another, use the `cp` command followed by the source and destination.
+To copy a file from one location to another, use the `cp` command (copy) followed by the source and destination.
 For example:

 ```bash
 cp <source path and filename> <destination>
 ```

 #### Concatenate files
-To concatenate files and print the output to the standard output (`STDOUT`), use the `cat` command followed by the filenames.
+To concatenate files and print the output to the standard output (`STDOUT`), use the `cat` command (concatenate) followed by the filenames.
 For example:

 ```bash
 cat file1 file2 file3